kevinleon01/color-changer/README.md

 ## Funtionality

+There is a text box for the user to input whatever they wish.

-Using JS, the main text at the top of the page changes to a random color whenever the mouse hovers over the element.
+Using JS, the text is then modified to display in a style reminiscent of magnetic plastic letters commonly seen on fridges.
+The color of the letters changes with each new input in the box.

 [Lets check it out](https://fridgeletters.netlify.app/)